j2udev/dotfiles/README.md

 `nvim/mappings.vim`, and `nvim/settings.vim` respectively.
 A screenshot of my current nvim setup is shown below.

+> Note: many of my key maps have been abstracted into whichkey configuration
+> which is located in `nvim/plug-config/whichkey.vim`

 ![Neovim](assets/nvim-example.png)

 ## [FZF (command-line fuzzy finder)](https://github.com/junegunn/fzf)